Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Mixtures of g-priors for generalized additive models

-\end{prop} A proof can be found in Section~S2 of the supplementary material.
-This proposition implies that the Bayes factor $BF[\xi_{(1)};\xi_{(2)}]$ is the conditional posterior mean of $(1+g)^{-k/2}$ induced by the unit information prior or tCCH prior.
-In this respect, the proposition explicitly shows why the Bayes factor induced by the unit information prior is constant.
-The differences in the Bayes factors induced by the mixture priors can be attributed to different posterior means of the shrinkage factor $(1+g)^{-k/2}$.
+\end{prop} The proof can be found in Section~S2 of the supplementary material.
+This proposition implies that the Bayes factor $BF[\xi_{(1)};\xi_{(2)}]$ represents the conditional posterior mean of $(1+g)^{-k/2}$, as induced by the unit information prior or tCCH priors.
+The proposition clarifies why the Bayes factor with the unit information prior remains constant.
+Differences in Bayes factors with mixture priors arise from variations in the posterior means of the shrinkage factor $(1+g)^{-k/2}$.

-As a final note, in conjunction with a specified prior for knots $\Pi(\xi)$, the actual model comparison for determining basis terms relies on the posterior odds $\Pi(\xi_{(1)}\mid Y)/\Pi(\xi_{(2)}\mid Y)$ rather than the Bayes factor.
-Instead of employing the mixtures of g-priors, one may consider adjusting the posterior odds induced by the unit information prior using a suitable prior for knots $\Pi(\xi)$.
-While not entirely impossible, we view this as an unfavorable approach because a prior for knots must be highly data-dependent for the posterior odds, with the unit information prior distribution, to vary with the goodness-of-fit measurement.
-Using the mixtures of g-priors with a usual prior for knots is a more natural choice.
+In conjunction with a specified prior for knots, $\Pi(\xi)$, the actual model comparison for determining the basis terms relies on the posterior odds $\Pi(\xi_{(1)}\mid Y)/\Pi(\xi_{(2)}\mid Y)$, rather than solely on the Bayes factor.
+Instead of employing mixtures of g-priors, one may consider using the unit information prior and adjusting the posterior odds with a suitable prior $\Pi(\xi)$.
+However, this approach is generally less favorable.
+This is because, for the posterior odds to reflect changes in goodness-of-fit with the unit information prior, $\Pi(\xi)$ would need to be excessively data-dependent.
+Thus, using a mixture of g-priors along with standard priors for knots is a more natural and practical choice.